BeauBouchard/BeauBouchard/guides/automation/docker.md

 <p><a href="/">home</a> / <a href="/guides">guides</a></p>
 <div class="rainbow-retro"></div>

-# Containerizing your service / application to make it more portable
+# Containerize your Application With Docker

 ```yaml
 FROM node:14-alpine